Session Replay

 The SDK monitors the application lifecycle events and the view hierarchy, and generates Session Replay data from the behavior of the app, the content of the screen and the interaction of the user.
 These events are then locally stored, and eventually sent to our servers in batches.
 We then aggregate that data to create usable visual information into our Web Application, which you use to gather insights.

 By default, Session Replay data can be sent over cellular network.
-If the particular context of your app and/or users requires a very limited impact on cellular data consumption, sending data over cellular network can be completely disabled.
+If the particular context of your app or users requires a very limited impact on cellular data consumption, sending data over cellular network can be completely disabled.
 Once disabled, data will be sent when the device is using Wi-Fi.

 Reach out to your Contentsquare contact that will make the adjustment in your project’s configuration.